-The Class C non-voting shares shall be issued to non-members who use the products and services of SaskCentral on fee for service basis.
+The Class C non-voting shares shall be issued to non-members who use the products and services of SaskCentral on a fee for service basis.
 Class C non-voting shareholders do not have the right to receive dividends.
 Class C non-voting shares may be redeemed only with the approval of the Board subject to the limits provided in the Act.
 In accordance with the bylaws of SaskCentral, Class C non-voting shares are to be issued and redeemed at \$10 per share.
 Upon liquidation or dissolution of SaskCentral, the Class C non-voting shares shall not be entitled to any distribution of the assets of SaskCentral.

-At December 31, 2023, 10 Class C non-voting shares (2022 - nil) were issued and outstanding.
-Class C non-voting shares issued during the year were converted from Class A membership shares.
-During 2023, \$1 (2022 - \$nil) of class C non-voting shares were redeemed for cash.
+At December 31, 2024, 10 (2023 - 10) Class C non-voting shares were issued and outstanding.
+During 2024, no (2023 - \$1) class C non-voting shares were redeemed for cash.